novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-127.md

 Lee Hyun-woo decided to use it as a whip to strive harder for work-life balance.

-"Then I've succeeded.
+"That means I've succeeded.
 In reality, I leave work on time and spend evenings and weekends happily."

 As he said this, why did Kim Ah-young come to mind?